gchure/phd/src/frontmatter/abstract.md

 distinct measurements of the level of gene expression onto a master curve defined by this free energy.

-\hspace{10mm}We leverage this feature of the model and use data collapse as a method to identify the effects of mutation, a strong evolutionary force responsible for much of the genetic diversity in bacteria.
+We leverage this feature of the model and use data collapse as a method to identify the effects of mutation, a strong evolutionary force responsible for much of the genetic diversity in bacteria.
 In Chapter 3, we examine how mutations within the allosteric repressor itself can be mapped to changes in